Main image

 Students who produce creative work as part of the dissertation should establish with their committee how such work is to be reviewed and/or exhibited.
 The MATX program does not provide exhibition space; candidates are responsible for securing their own venue, which should be easily accessible to the committee.

-The dissertation defense may be scheduled only after the director has approved the final draft for distribution to the committee, which must occur at least four weeks prior to the defense date.
+The dissertation defense may be scheduled only after the dissertation director has approved the final draft for distribution to the committee, which must occur at least four weeks prior to the defense date.
 Defenses must occur no later than the final defense date as announced each semester on the MATX program calendar.
-Generally this date will be in early November or early April.
-An announcement of the oral defense, including the candidate’s name, dissertation title, and the date, place and time of the defense, must be made at least 10 working days in advance via the graduate programs adviser.
+Generally, this date will be in early November or early April.
+An announcement of the oral defense, including the candidate’s name, dissertation title, and the date, place and time of the defense, must be made at least 10 working days in advance via the Graduate Programs Adviser.

 At the defense the candidate will respond to questions from members of the committee.
 They will evaluate his or her performance and the dissertation for originality and command of cross-disciplinary knowledge.
 Although the draft presented at the defense is to be final and complete, the committee may require additional revisions.

-The final draft of the thesis must be submitted electronically to Cabell Library by the deadline specified on the university’s academic calendar and in accordance with the procedures posted on the VCU Libraries website.
+The final draft of the thesis must be submitted electronically to Cabell Library via VCU Scholars Compass by the deadline specified on the university’s academic calendar and in accordance with the procedures posted on the VCU Libraries website.